TiffanyDegbotse/typing_autocorrect_study/README.md

 5) Run analysis → paste printed stats into the **report template**.
 6) Add plots to **slides**; each teammate opens one PR (README improvement, prompt set expansion, figure style tweak).

----

-If you want me to tailor the **prompt lists** (e.g., automatically select “hard” words using frequency bins) or to **auto-generate your slides content** once you have results, say the word and I’ll drop in those scripts/templates.
-::contentReference[oaicite:0]{index=0}